-n April 2010, we rallied alongside the nurses of PASNAP during their four-week strike at Temple Hospital, marching with the workers at rallies and pickets, sponsoring a fundraiser for the nurses and their families, and organizing three solidarity rallies and an educational “die-in” through the Temple chapter of our Student Labor Action Project.
-We remain dedicated to providing solidarity and support for labor and workers in the City of Philadelphia, connecting labor and community activists in a strong network rooted in a shared commitment to the ideal of reciprocity.
+In April 2010, we rallied alongside the nurses of PASNAP during their four-week strike at Temple Hospital, marching with the workers at rallies and pickets, sponsoring a fundraiser for the nurses and their families, and organizing three solidarity rallies and an educational “die-in” through the Temple chapter of our Student Labor Action Project.

 In 2010 and 2011, we also served on the Executive Board of the Coalition for Essential Services (CES), a network of 90 community, labor, and social justice organizations fighting against tax breaks for big business as way of finding the money necessary to fund essential city services like domestic violence shelters, libraries, and afterschool programs for children.
 CES fights in City Hall, in the media, and on the streets for budget justice.